broadinstitute/terraform-shared/terraform-modules/cloud-function/README.md

 ### <a name="input_function_entry_point"></a> [function\_entry\_point](#input\_function\_entry\_point)

 Description: The exact name of the function/class in the code to run.
-Defaults to `{function_name}`.

 Type: `string`